Bartapapa/legend/docs/pages/traits.md

 <details markdown="1">
 <summary><b>12.
 Dwarf</b></summary>
 You have a beard, which takes up an Inventory slot.
 You can shave it off, but it'll regrow to full after a week.
 You can braid up to 3 Valuables into your beard.
 For each Valuable you have braided into your beard, you have +1 HP.
-Bonus item: A dented helmet (Armor, can act as a Shield, but is then destroyed)
+Bonus item: A dented helmet (acts as a Shield)

 Might or Lore +1, Wit -1.
 </details>